sparklive/rustmailer/README.md

 - 🖥️ **Web UI & Client** – Includes a built-in web-based email client and admin dashboard.
 - 🔐 **OAuth2 Support** – Built-in OAuth2 flow with web-based authorization UI.
 Automatically manages access and refresh tokens.
 - 🌍 **Proxy Support** – Supports proxies for IMAP, SMTP, and OAuth2 connections in restricted environments.
-- 🎟️ **License Required for Deployment** – Source-available on GitHub; requires a license key for production use.

 ## 📸 Snapshot